Ladder Leagues

 A fixed partnership is the rated unit.
 "Alice & Bob" is a single entity with one rating, separate from "Alice & Carol."
 The team's combined results determine its standing and whether it moves up or down.

-• Partner leagues where pairs sign up together and play the season as a unit.
+Good for partner leagues where pairs sign up together and play the season as a unit, or competitive doubles where the pairing is what's being ranked.

 A few things that surprise people in team mode: